localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 ### Importance of Parity

 Parity helps build trust in LocalStack's service implementation.
-While this should already be reason enough, to put focus on parity tests, there are sometimes also internals that rely on responses in a certain format, or an exact wording.
+While this should already be reason enough to put focus on parity tests, there are sometimes also internals that rely on responses to be in a certain format, or to have an exact wording.

 Recently, [we had a case](https://github.com/localstack/localstack/pull/5978), where a slightly different message from a `ValidationException` caused a cdk-deployment to fail.
-In turned out that [aws-cdk verified the message of the exception](https://github.com/aws/aws-cdk/blob/v1-main/packages/aws-cdk/lib/api/util/cloudformation.ts#L35), e.g.
+In turned out that the [aws-cdk verified the message of the exception](https://github.com/aws/aws-cdk/blob/v1-main/packages/aws-cdk/lib/api/util/cloudformation.ts#L35), e.g.

 ```typescript
 ...